zcomv2/dorv3/README.md

     (translate en it Hello everyone, how are you?
     )translate en fr Hello everyone, how are you?

+⚠ Important Notice for Doraemon Bot

+To ensure that Doraemon's translation system works correctly, you must have all the corresponding Limnoria (old Supybot) translation bots active in the same channel.

+Each translation bot must be configured with its corresponding prefix symbol to properly receive and respond to the translation messages sent by Doraemon.

+If any of these bots are missing or incorrectly set up, translations will fail or not be delivered correctly. ✅

 2️⃣ Manual Translation Mode

 How to use it